learningGit6909/test1/README.md

 # test1
-# this is my changed line
+# this is my changed line another conflict
 # conflicting change